Calculate the Ground State Energy Using the FAST-VQE

 2. Use the default FAST-VQE calculator to calculate the ground state energy

-You can now calculate the result from an existing .ground_state_problem:
+You can now calculate the result of an existing ground_state_problem:

 result = fast_vqe_calculator.calculate(ground_state_problem)